sanagama/vscode-mssql/README.md

             // Below are more optional settings in case you wish to override them

             // [Optional] Connection timeout in milliseconds.
-Default is 30000 ms for Azure SQL DB and 15000 ms otherwise.
+            // Default is 30000 ms for Azure SQL DB and 15000 ms otherwise.
             "connectionTimeout": 15000,

             // [Optional] Request timeout in milliseconds.
-Default is 30000 ms for Azure SQL DB and 15000 ms otherwise.
+            // Default is 30000 ms for Azure SQL DB and 15000 ms otherwise.
             "requestTimeout": 15000,

             // Additional advanced options
             "options":
             {
                 // [Optional] Specify if the connection will be encrypted.
-Always set to 'true' for Azure SQL DB and loaded from here otherwise.
+                // Always 'true' for Azure SQL DB and loaded from settings otherwise.
                 "encrypt": false,

                 // [Optional] Application name used for SQL server logging (default: 'vscode-mssql').